 The Enchanted Adventure Garden is located at Arthurs Seat on the Mornington Peninsula.
 This Mornington Peninsula attraction has continued to grow over the years from being a maze to the recent introduction of tree surfing and zip line.
 Tree surfing is a mixture of climbing, balance and containing your fears.

-If your kids love the maze, there is also the nearby Ashcombe Maze and Lavender Gardens to explore and have fun.
+If your kids love the maze, there is also the nearby Ashcombe Maze and Lavender Gardens to explore and have fun with.
 These are just more of the best things to do on the Mornington Peninsula.
 Book your tickets to The Enchanted Adventure todayKlook.com

 Mornington Peninsula places to visit – The Eagle Arthurs Seat

-The Arthurs Seat eagle chairlift had become one of the most iconic tourist attractions on the Mornington Peninsula and in the State of Victoria Australia.
+The Arthurs Seat Eagle chairlift has become one of the most iconic tourist attractions on the Mornington Peninsula and in the State of Victoria Australia.
 When you mention the Mornington Peninsula everyone will tell you ‘I went on the gondolas as a kid’ or ‘We have taken our kids on the chair lift.

 Explore Victoria Travel Tip: